 Making my own play dough also means that I am in control of the ingredients—which allows me to make taste-safe versions that are appropriate for my younger kids, too.

-There are lots of ways to make taste-safe play dough, but this simple recipe is one of my new favorites.
-It only requires 3 ingredients, and because it doesn’t contain any salt, it is perfect for kids with sensitive skin.
+There are lots of ways to make taste-safe play dough, but this simple recipe is one of my favorites.
+It only requires 3 ingredients, and because it doesn’t contain any salt, it is perfect for children who have sensitive skin.

 Grab our 12 best sensory recipes!